Corticosteroid Use In Rheumatoid Arthritis

 Building a Better Corticosteroid

-Given that, efforts are underway to develop a better and safer corticosteroid – and with some recent success.
-Horizon Pharma just received Food and Drug Administration approval for a delayed-release form of prednisone, Rayos.
-This preparation, dosed before bedtime, releases its prednisone into the system at a time during the night when the adrenal glands are at their lowest activity.
-The result for patients is an improvement in early morning sitffness, one of the hallmarks of RA.
+Efforts are underway to develop better and safer corticosteroids.
+A delayed-release form of prednisone, Rayos, is now available.
+This preparation, taken before bedtime, releases its prednisone into the system at a time during the night when the adrenal glands are at their lowest activity.
+The result for patients is an improvement in early morning stiffness.

 Dr. Kirwan says researchers are looking for other ways to mitigate side effects of corticosteroids without sacrificing therapeutic effects.
 “One option is to find a new type of substance, called a SEGRA, or selective glucocorticoid receptor agonist, which only affects the inflammation action, not the metabolic one.”